aescarias/pdfnaut/CONTRIBUTING.md

 The scopes currently in use are:

-- `docs`: Docstrings; comments; guides and related resources¿
+- `docs`: Docstrings; comments; guides and related resources
-- `writer`: Serialization
+- `writer`: Serialization; writing documents
 - `parser`: Tokenizing; parsing and reading; filters
 - `tests`: Code coverage; unit testing
 - `security`: Encryption; permissions
-- `objects`: Primitive objects; common data structures
+- `objects`: Basic objects; common data structures; high-level objects

 The commit types currently in use are:

 - `feat` for new features.
-- `fix` For bug fixes (if applicable, they should reference the issue this commit resolves)
+- `fix` For bug fixes (if applicable, reference the issue the commit resolves)
 - `chore` for anything else not covered in the other types.